top of page

 Personal Story

-Always a "highly sensitive" and emotional person, I fell in love with DBT as soon as I learned about it.
+Always a highly sensitive and emotional person, I fell in love with DBT as soon as I learned about it.
 Every part of DBT just clicked for me — the practical coping skills, the radically genuine and collaborative therapeutic relationship, the focus on cultural and contextual factors in understanding emotional suffering, and the dialectical philosophy that both acceptance and change are needed for emotional health.

 Learning and practicing DBT changed my life.
 It offered the tools I needed to cope with recurrent depression and chronic pain, recover from a heart attack at age 29, and deal with the other challenges of life.
 It offered the wisdom and courage needed to continue building my own Life Worth Living (the primary goal of DBT).
 Also, DBT has literally saved the lives of many of my clients, and I'm incredibly grateful to have been able to learn and provide it as a therapist.